 Once a health professional secures a degree and a job, their formal learning process is far from over.
 Nurses, physicians, medical social workers, and nearly every job in healthcare require additional training and recertification to stay on their game.
-Government, employer, and industry stipulations for licensure, certification, and care standards are constantly changing.
+Government, employer, and industry stipulations for licensure, certification, and care standards are constantly being upheld.

 Healthcare professionals may also want to advance their careers or make a lateral move into a related position.
 For instance, a respiratory therapist may want to move into a nursing position in a hospital’s cardiology department.
 Part of the requirements to assume that position may include ACLS certification.